Background

 “Art washes away from the soul the dust of everyday life.”
 Pablo Picasso

-I have always been inspired by the landscape near to my home town of Ashbourne (the watercolour of Sturston Lane below was painted when I was in my late teens – 40+ years on and the scene is still much the same).
+I have always been inspired by the landscape near to my home town of Ashbourne (the watercolour of Sturston Mill Lane below was painted when I was in my late teens – 40+ years on and the scene is still much the same).

 neilphoto